Trump 'Fixer' Michael Cohen Went To Prague During 2016 As Dossier Alleges, Cell Phone Records Reportedly Show

 — ABC News (@ABC) October 11, 2018

-The dossier assembled by former British spy and Russia expert Christopher Steele alleges that Cohen traveled to Prague in August or early September of 2016 specifically to discuss how to make “deniable cash payments… to hackers who had worked in Europe under Kremlin direction against the (Hillary Clinton) campaign,” as a Vox.com summary quoted.
+The dossier assembled by former British spy and Russia expert Christopher Steele alleges that Cohen traveled to Prague in August or early September of 2016 specifically to discuss how to make “deniable cash payments… to hackers who had worked in Europe under Kremlin direction against the (Hillary Clinton) campaign,” as a Vox summary quoted.

-Despite Cohen’s repeated public denials that he had ever visited Prague in 2016 our at any other time in his life, McClatchy reported in April of 2018 that Mueller was in possession of evidence that Cohen had, in fact, been in Prague during that August-September 2016 time period, entering the country through Germany, accounting for the absence of a Czech Republic stamp in his passport.
+Despite Cohen’s repeated public denials that he had ever visited Prague in 2016 or at any other time in his life, McClatchy reported in April of 2018 that Mueller was in possession of evidence that Cohen had, in fact, been in Prague during that August-September 2016 time period, entering the country through Germany, accounting for the absence of a Czech Republic stamp in his passport.

 Whether the cell phone evidence cited by McClatchy on Wednesday was the same evidence possessed by Mueller nine months earlier is unclear.
-But Mueller is now in possession go the cell phone evidence from the foreign intelligence agency, McClatchy reported.
+But Mueller is now in possession of the cell phone evidence from the foreign intelligence agency, McClatchy reported.

-A Inquisitr reported, Cohen claimed that he could not have been in Prague during that time period because he was vacationing in Capri, Italy, with friends including guitarist and actor Steve “Little Steven” Van Zandt.
-But other reports contradicted him, saying that though Van Zandt was performing in Rome with Bruce Springsteen and the E Street Band around that time, Van Zandt never left Rome during that period, and was not in Capri or with Cohen at all.
+As Inquisitr reported, Cohen claimed that he could not have been in Prague during that time period because he was vacationing in Capri, Italy, with friends, including guitarist and actor Steve “Little Steven” Van Zandt.
+But other reports contradicted him, saying that though Van Zandt was performing in Rome with Bruce Springsteen and the E Street Band around that time, Van Zandt never left Rome during that period and was not in Capri or with Cohen at all.